ibm-cloud-docs/appid/enterprise.md

     </tr>
   </table>

 3. Provide the data to your identity provider.
 If your identity provider supports uploading the metadata file, you can do so.
 If it doesn't, configure the properties manually.
-Not every identity provider will use the same properties, so if you don't use all of them, it's okay.
+Not every identity provider uses the same properties, so you might not use all of them.

   The property names might differ between identity providers.
   {: tip}